opatiny/chemexper-internship-workbook/variousIT/react.md

 ## Running the build

-Go in the `build` folder, right-click on `index.html` and select "Run with Live Server".
+Go in the `build` folder, right-click on `index.html` and select "Run with Live Server" (vscode extension).
 A window pops-up in your default browser.

+## Files conventions

 ## Components

+There should be one component definition per file.

-Standard syntax: components' names should have an uppercase first letter.
+**Standard syntax:** components' names should have an uppercase first letter.
 Each component contains an independent building block of the app.
 They are class-based and function-based components, but the class ones are outdated.

+### Extension

+React components are written in javascript, but since the syntax is very different from normal js, the files have their own file extension: `.jsx`.
+However, you can use `.js`.

 ## VScode plugins